- Bupa Platinum consultant

 (Trauma and Orthopaedics)

 Professor Davis has a strong research background in both clinical and basic research, with over 50 national and international presentations.
 He has been invited faculty at national and international meetings on hip and knee replacement; hip and knee revision surgery; and the use of robotic assisted surgery and computer navigation in order to improve outcomes for patients.
 He was the lead surgeon designer in hip and knee replacements for one of the world's largest computer navigation companies (BrainLab) in devising and using the navigation system.
-He also undertook numerous reesearch projects with the system, which were published in top peer reviewed journals.
+He has also undertaken numerous research projects with the system, which have been published in top peer reviewed journals.
 He also works closely with orthopaedic implant companies in developing computer navigation in hip replacement and knee replacement in research, in an effort to improve patient's outcomes following the surgery.
 Professor Davis is currently co-lead of a multi-million pound research project in the use of robotic assisted surgery to further improve outcomes for patients.

 Areas of interest